-The Irgun Zeva’i Le’ummi (known as the Irgun or by its Hebrew acronym Ezel), was a Jewish underground armed organization in Palestine which was ideologically linked with the Revisionist movement.
-In December 1943, Menahem Begin became the commander of Ezel, relations with the Revisionist movement were severed and the Irgun forged its own political agenda.
+The Irgun Zeva’i Le’ummi (known as the Irgun or by its Hebrew acronym Ezel) was a Jewish underground armed organization in Palestine formed in 1931.
+It was ideologically linked with the extreme nationalist and militant Revisionist movement.
+In December 1943, when Menahem Begin became the commander of Ezel, relations with the Revisionist movement were severed and the Irgun forged its own political agenda.

 On February 1, 1944, the Irgun declared a revolt against the British Mandatory government in Palestine with the aim of establishing an independent Hebrew state where any Jew could find a safe haven.
-The Irgun rejected the “restraint” policy of the Jewish Agency and the Haganah.
+The Irgun rejected the “restraint” policy of the Jewish Agency and the Haganah and opted for aggressive, violent tactics.
+Two of its most well-known operations include the bombing of the British administrative headquarters in the King David Hotel in Jerusalem in July 1946 and the joint attack with the Lehi on the village of Deir Yasin on April 9, 1848.
 At this point, it was already clear that an Allied victory over Germany was only a matter of time.

 Upon completion of the courses, the women filled various command posts, some even reaching the senior ranks.
 Already in the early days of the Irgun, Ra’aya Lieberman was appointed a company commander in Tel Aviv.
 Not long before the British departure from Palestine in 1948, Devorah Lifshitz became commander of the women fighters in the Tel Aviv district and Emma Germant was appointed commander of the women’s company in Jerusalem.
 Two Irgun women served as branch commanders: Zippora Perl-Paglin in Safed and Bilha Lederson-Efrat in Rishon le-Zion and later, in Ramat Gan, one of the major branches.
 One woman, Esther Raziel-Naor, even became a member of the central command of the Irgun.